Russia fires rockets at Ukraine, renews 'dirty bomb' claims

 KYIV, Ukraine -- Russia targeted more than 40 villages around Ukraine over the past day, Ukrainian officials said Wednesday, killing at least two people and sustaining the terror that forces people into air raid shelters each night.

-The attacks come as fears are growing that Russia, facing setbacks on the battlefield, could try to detonate a device that uses explosives to scatter radioactive waste in an effort to sow terror.
+The attacks come as fears are growing that Russia, facing setbacks on the battlefield, might try to detonate a so called 'dirty bomb,' a device that uses explosives to scatter radioactive waste in an effort to sow terror or could go as far as tapping its nuclear arsenal.

-Russia's defense minister called his counterparts from India and China to convey Moscow's concern about a purported Ukrainian plan to use such a so-called "dirty bomb," repeating an allegation that Ukraine and the West have strongly refuted.
+Russian President Vladimir Putin on Wednesday monitored drills of the country's strategic nuclear forces that involved multiple practice launches of ballistic and cruise missiles in a show of force.

+Russian Defense Minister Sergei Shoigu reported to Putin that the exercise was intended to simulate a 'massive nuclear strike' launched in retaliation for a nuclear attack on Russia.
+The Biden administration said it received advance notice of the annual drills.

-Defense Minister Sergei Shoigu voiced Moscow's concern about "possible Ukrainian provocations involving a 'dirty bomb'" in the calls with his Indian counterpart, Rajnath Singh, and China's Wei Fenghe, according to the Russian Defense Ministry.
+Shoigu on Wednesday also called his counterparts from India and China to share Moscow's concern about 'possible Ukrainian provocations involving a 'dirty bomb,'' according to the Russian Defense Ministry.

-The conversations followed Shoigu's calls with British, French, Turkish and U.S. counterparts Sunday in which he made the same claim.
-Britain, France, and the United States rejected that claim as "transparently false."
+Shoigu first made that allegation in calls with British, French, Turkish and U.S. officials.
+Britain, France, and the United States rejected his claim as 'transparently false.'
+Ukrainian authorities warned that Moscow might be preparing to use such a device in a false flag attack.

+'Allies reject this blatantly false accusation, and Russia must not use false pretexts to escalate the war further,' Stoltenberg told reporters at NATO headquarters in Brussels.

+He underlined that the 30-nation military organization 'will not be intimidated or deterred from supporting Ukraine's right to self-defense for as long as it takes.'

-Despite the Western dismissal of the Russian claims, Kremlin spokesman Dmitry Peskov insisted that "we have the information that there is an ongoing preparation in Ukraine for such a terror attack."
+Despite the Western dismissals of the Russian claims, Kremlin spokesman Dmitry Peskov insisted Moscow had information about "an ongoing preparation in Ukraine for such a terror attack.'

 Mykolaiv, a southern port city near the war's front line, is among the places where residents have lined up to receive rations of bread and canned food as increases in food prices and losses of income add to the wartime burdens of low-income households in Ukraine.

-Several buildings and neighborhoods were struck in Mykolaiv on Tuesday, though it was still unclear if there were any casualties, according to local authorities.
+Missiles struck several buildings and neighborhoods in Mykolaiv on Tuesday, though it remained unclear if there were any casualties, according to local authorities.
+More strikes were reported early Wednesday.

 The sole food distribution point in Mykolaiv allows each person to receive free bread once every three days.
 Many must walk long distances to collect the essential food items for their family.